REMIX: Efficient Range Query for LSM-trees

-An iterator for REMIX does not use min-heap.
-Instead, an iterator contains a \emph{current} pointer and a set of cursors.
-The current pointer points to a run selector, and each cursor points to the location of a key on a sorted run.
-The run selector under the current pointer selects a sorted run, and the cursor on the sorted run determines the current key.
+An iterator for a REMIX does not use a min-heap.
+Instead, an iterator contains a set of cursors and a \emph{current} pointer.
+Each cursor corresponds to a run and points to the location of a key in the run.
+The current pointer points to a run selector, which selects a run, and the cursor of the run determines the key currently being reached.

-It takes three steps to seek a key using an iterator on REMIX.
-First, a binary search is performed on the anchor keys to find the \emph{target} group whose range covers the target key, satisfying $anchor\_key \le target\_key$.
-Second, the iterator is initialized to point to the anchor key of the group.
-Specifically, the cursors are positioned using the cursor offsets of the group, and the current pointer is set to point to the first run selector of the group.
-Finally, the target key can be found by scanning linearly in the group.
-To advance the iterator, the cursor of the current key is advanced to skip the current key.
+It takes three steps to seek a key using an iterator on a REMIX.
+First, a binary search is performed on the anchor keys to find the \emph{target segment} whose range covers the seek key, satisfying $anchor\_key \le seek\_key$.
+Second, the iterator is initialized to point to the anchor key.
+Specifically, the cursors are positioned using the cursor offsets of the segment, and the current pointer is set to point to the first run selector of the segment.
+Finally, the target key can be found by scanning linearly on the sorted view.
+To advance the iterator, the cursor of the current key is advanced to skip the key.
 Meanwhile, the current pointer is also advanced to point to the next run selector.
-After a seek operation, the subsequent keys on the sorted view (within and beyond the target group) can be retrieved by advancing the iterator in the same manner.
+After a seek operation, the subsequent keys on the sorted view (within and beyond the target segment) can be retrieved by advancing the iterator in the same manner.